21st December 2022

 Communications and Marketing roles exist in organisations across most industries, meaning you aren’t confined to one sector for life.
 You also get to collaborate across multiple departments and regularly interact with external stakeholders.

-A career in communications affords me the opportunity to engage in varied projects and campaigns.
+A career in communications and public affairs affords me the opportunity to engage in varied projects and campaigns.
 Each week is different.
-One week I could be preparing for a webinar series on market access for European start-ups, the next I get to prepare copy in the form of press releases, case studies, or blogs about the latest innovations in the early detection of cancer.
+One week I could be preparing for a webinar series on market access for European start-ups, the next I get to prepare copy in the form of press releases, case studies, or white papers about the latest innovations in the early detection of cancer.

 I am a curious person by nature so learning and communicating what’s in the pipeline in health innovation keeps me motivated.